asifprofessionalboy/Test/README.md

  }

-in this iwant only that temporary capturedImage that is for comparision don't delete it . stored that when PunchIn
+in this iwant only that temporary capturedImage that is for comparision don't delete it . stored that when PunchIn and again if the captured the image then update that image